rodrigoarias12/connectkit-core-demo/README.md

 yarn dev
 ```

-## What is zkLink
+## What is SKALE

-zkLink X is an infrastructure designed to simplify and optimize multi-chain interactions and app deployment in the blockchain ecosystem.
-Built with zero-knowledge-proof technology, it addresses key challenges like fragmented liquidity, complex cross-chain navigation, and high costs while enhancing security.
+The SKALE Network is an open-source, Ethereum-native multichain network designed to address scalability challenges for Ethereum-based dApps.
+It focuses on delivering high throughput, rapid finality, and gas-free transactions using its native gas token, sFUEL.

 ## Build with Particle Connect (from scratch)